No.6 Collaborations Project

-No.6 Collaborations Project is a studio album by English singer-songwriter Ed Sheeran.
-It was released on 12 July 2019 through Asylum and Atlantic Records.
-The album compiles tracks which include collaborations from Khalid, Camila Cabello, Cardi B, Chance the Rapper, PnB Rock, Stormzy, Yebba, Justin Bieber, Travis Scott, Eminem, 50 Cent, Young Thug, J Hus, Ella Mai, Paulo Londra, Dave, H.E.R., Meek Mill, A Boogie wit da Hoodie, Skrillex, Chris Stapleton, and Bruno Mars.
-It continues Sheeran's 2011 compilation extended play, No. 5 Collaborations Project.
+No.6 Collaborations Project is the fourth studio album by English singer-songwriter Ed Sheeran.
+It was released on 12 July 2019 by Asylum and Atlantic Records.
+The album includes guest appearances from Khalid, Camila Cabello, Cardi B, Chance the Rapper, PnB Rock, Stormzy, Yebba, Justin Bieber, Travis Scott, Eminem, 50 Cent, Young Thug, J Hus, Ella Mai, Paulo Londra, Dave, H.E.R., Meek Mill, A Boogie wit da Hoodie, Skrillex, Chris Stapleton, and Bruno Mars.
+It is a sequel to Sheeran's 2011 compilation extended play, No. 5 Collaborations Project.

 Eight singles were released from No.6 Collaborations Project.
-Its lead single, "I Don't Care" reached atop the UK Singles Chart and reached number two on the Billboard Hot 100.
+Its lead single, "I Don't Care" reached atop the UK Singles Chart and number two on the Billboard Hot 100.
 Further released singles were "Cross Me", "Beautiful People", "Blow", "Best Part of Me", "Antisocial", "South of the Border", and "Take Me Back to London".
-Met with mixed reviews by critics, the album debuted atop the UK Albums Chart and US Billboard 200, and was nominated for Best Pop Vocal Album at the 62nd Annual Grammy Awards.
+Despite mixed reviews from critics, the album debuted atop both the UK Albums Chart and US Billboard 200, and was nominated for Best Pop Vocal Album at the 62nd Annual Grammy Awards.

-Background
+Background and release

 Sheeran announced the album on 23 May 2019.
 In a post on Instagram, he said: "Before I was signed in 2011, I made an EP called No.5 Collaborations Project.
 Since then, I've always wanted to do another, so I started No.6 on my laptop when I was on tour last year.
 I'm a huge fan of all the artists I've collaborated with and it's been a lot of fun to make."

 Sheeran released the album's track list on 23 May 2019, but the names of all the featured artists on the unreleased tracks were redacted.
 The track list includes 15 tracks, a departure from his previous three studio albums, which each consisted of 12 tracks.
 The track list including all guest appearances was revealed on 18 June 2019.

-Release

 No.6 Collaborations Project was released on 12 July 2019.
 The album was made available for pre-order on 23 May 2019.